Carrie Johnson: Political influence

 During Dominic Cummings's tenure as chief adviser, Cummings and Carrie Symonds were said to represent two separate factions influencing the prime minister.
 Cummings also said that the prime minister "cancel[led] an inquiry about a leak ... because it might implicate his girlfriend's friends"; Cummings accused Henry Newman, the senior adviser in Downing Street and ally of Carrie Symonds, of being a "chatty rat" who leaked plans for a second lockdown in October.
 Cummings later said in 2021 that Symonds acted "illegally" in awarding influential jobs to her friends, including press secretary Allegra Stratton.

 Conservative MP Caroline Nokes asserted that Carrie Johnson's influence has been exaggerated for sexist purposes; she has been likened to both Lady Macbeth and Marie Antoinette ("Carrie Antoinette") by her critics.
 Writing in The Sunday Times, Marie Le Conte disagreed that such criticism is sexist.
 Journalist Sarah Vine, on the other hand, said that while it is easy to "blame the woman", the truth is "far more complicated", adding that Johnson's head did not deserve "to be on the block".

 In December 2021, Politico Europe named her as one of the "disrupters" in its annual list of 28 people who will shape Europe in the year to come.

 In February 2022, Carrie Johnson's spokeswoman denied that Johnson has influence over her husband amidst allegations from Tory peer Lord Ashcroft, who had written an unauthorised biography of her.
 Labour leader Keir Starmer said in relation to the book, "I approach politics on the basis that we should treat people with respect...
 Obviously, respect differences of opinion, but I do not go along with the idea that we should drag everybody into the gutter."

 In June 2022, an article by Simon Walters appeared in The Times alleging that Boris Johnson recommended Carrie, who was then his mistress, as a candidate for a £100,000 per annum job as Chief-of-Staff in the Foreign Office while Johnson was Foreign Secretary.
 After senior aide Ben Gascoigne threatened to resign if she was appointed, the proposal was dropped.
 This story was removed from the paper after No. 10 intervened, although Walters says that he stands by the story.

-In November 2023, Tatler described Johnson as a figurehead of the new vanguard of Bopeas, or "Bohemian Peasants", a socio-cultural group evolving from the Bobos who combine creative expression with a neo-medieval rooted "peasant" worldview.
-Politico called Johnson "the nation's Bopea tradwife."
+In July 2023, Politico cited an article from UnHerd in which Johnson is called "the nation's Bopea tradwife."